 This Champion generator is power-packed and can run up to 12 hours at half load.
-The design is also customer friendly and we love how it’s RV ready, is an inverter generator, and has good value.
+The design is also customer friendly and we love how it’s RV ready, is a best inverter generator for camping with a good value.

 The size, however, makes it hard to carry around and produces quite the noise.

 - RV Ready

 - Quite Loud

 The Yamaha EF2000iSV2 is the best in terms of fuel efficiency thanks to its Smart Throttle system, this generator functions based on its current load.
 Yamaha continues to add smart technology to its products and this generator is one of those.

 The smart technology makes it easier to operate for the customers and reduces the noise it produces.
 Get this power-packed portable generator now!